 Most people head to the Chapel Bridge first – and I actually recommend doing so, too.

-The Chapel Bridge is THE most famous tourist sight in Lucerne and one of the main points of interest.
+The Chapel Bridge is THE most famous tourist sight and visiting is one of the best things to do in Lucerne.

 The wooden bridge, constructed in the 14th century, that once partly burnt down and was rebuilt again, is a magnet for tourists, and with a convenient location, just a stone‘s throw from the train station, easy to reach.